SLIB53/project-preconfiguration-iac-recipe/README.md

-# Project Preconfigure IaC Recipe
+# Project Preconfiguration IaC Recipe

 This recipe is an Infrastructure as Code (IaC) recipe for preconfiguring a cloud project in Google Cloud Platform (GCP).